Ratimon/redprint-forge/CONTRIBUTING.md

 @redprint-solady/=node_modules/solady/src/
 ```

-or using from installed package `redprint-forge`
+- For testing purpose, we may use from installed package `redprint-forge` :

 ```txt
 @redprint-core/=node_modules/redprint-forge/src